-mango pickle recipe with step by step photos – here is a aam ka aachar recipe made the punjabi way. another one from my mil’s punjabi recipes collection.
+mango pickle recipe with step by step photos – here is a sour, spiced and tasty aam ka aachar recipe made the punjabi way. another one from my mil’s punjabi recipes collection.

-yes, we also have the mango pickle with aloo paratha, paneer paratha, onion paratha or any paratha for that matter. my hubby tells me of his childhood school days where he would take parathas with mango pickle in his tiffin box.
+in north india we have the mango pickle with aloo paratha, paneer paratha, onion paratha or any paratha for that matter. my hubby tells me of his childhood school days where he would take parathas with mango pickle in his tiffin box.

 i think now what goes in the tiffin box must have changed over a period of time. it also depends in which part of india you live or what is the type of cuisine the family cooks.